OctopusDeploy/docs/docs/administration/spaces/index.md

 There is a hard barrier between spaces, so, for instance, a deployment target configured for Space-A isn't available to projects in Space-B. However, there are some things that aren't scoped to a space, and are available system wide.

-The following table shows what is space-scoped, system-scoped, or scoped to both.
+The following table shows which Octopus resources are space-scoped, system-scoped, or scoped to both.
+If a resource isn't listed below, then it's space-scoped.

 | Resource              | Space-Scoped                | System-Scoped |
 | --------------------- | --------------------------- | ------------- |